PennyLaneAI/plugin-test-matrix/README.md

-# Plugin Scheduled CI
+# Plugin Test Matrix

-This repository contains continuous integration for the official PennyLane plugins.
+This repository contains scheduled continuous integration for the official PennyLane plugins.

 Continuous-integration is performed by GitHub actions.
 Tests are executed on every push to `master`, and are also run on a schedule once a day.